 “Everyone was very welcoming.
 The grounds are so well marked, we could figure things out easily.
 It is a very special place.” – Portland Arts and Technology High School

-Cultivating Curiosity–a Field Trip program at Coastal Maine Botanical Gardens–offers school groups three types of experiences.
+Cultivating Curiosity – a Field Trip program at Coastal Maine Botanical Gardens–offers school/youth groups several types of experiences.
 Choose the option that best suits your group:

 Begin with a warm welcome upon arrival and offer a home base for visitor orientation and lunch.
 Children explore the gardens under the supervision of their own teachers and chaperones.
 Price: Free with Gardens admission.

-The season for Field Trips is April 15 to October 31.
-School groups receive a special admission rate, and visits must be booked in advance through the Education Department.
+The season for field trips is April 15 to October 31.
+School groups receive a special admission rate and visits must be booked in advance through the Education Department.
 To ensure a quality experience for all guests, there is a limit of one school group per day; therefore, please make your reservations early.
-Contact Anna DeGloria, Education Assistant at (207) 633-8000 ext.
-8037 or firstname.lastname@example.org.
+Contact Anna DeGloria, Education Assistant at (207) 633-8037 or firstname.lastname@example.org.

 - Want to know what’s blooming the day of your visit?
 Visit FloraFind

-- To help plan your visit, feel free to download the CMBG MAP 2013 or the Children’s Garden Book Map.
+- To help plan your visit, feel free to download the CMBG MAP 2013.

 - We also offer a fun Gardens photo scavenger hunt that encourages creative interpretation and discovery.